 People usually respond to emergency situations with panic, and it can be easy to make hasty decisions when their landlord isn’t immediately available to take care of the problem.
 Before you go ahead and hire a professional to do any major repairs, you will need to understand what constitutes an emergency so that you will know if this type of decision is truly warranted.

-NOTE: Getting Insured to Protect against Surprises
+TIP: Getting Insured to Protect against Surprises

 If the personal belongings of a tenant are destroyed because of some type of disaster in the property, whether it is a flood, fire, or even earthquake, it is important to have the proper rental unit insurance.
 By having this coverage, you will be able to get full compensation for any items that may have been damaged due to unavoidable circumstances.
-After all, you are liable for your own belongings, not your landlord.
+After all, you are liable for your own belongings, not your landlor

 What are Emergency Repairs?